-In this entry-level Microsoft Business Intelligence training, Knox Hutchinson and Garth Schulte prepares BI professionals to take the 70-767 and 70-768 exam, which are the two exams required to earn the MCSA: SQL 2016 BI Development certification.
+In this intermediate Microsoft Business Intelligence training, Knox Hutchinson and Garth Schulte prepares BI professionals to take the 70-767 and 70-768 exam, which are the two exams required to earn the MCSA: SQL 2016 BI Development certification.

 Companies are generating more data than ever before, and they need people to help make sense of it all.
 That’s the role of a business intelligence professional.
-This MCSA: SQL 2016 BI Development exams were designed by Microsoft to validate the entry-level skills expected of a BI professional with one year of experience.
+This MCSA: SQL 2016 BI Development exams were designed by Microsoft to validate the intermediate skills expected of a BI professional with one year of experience.

 After completing this MCSA training, you'll be prepped for the 70-767 and 70-768 and be ready to reap the benefits that come with both Microsoft training and certification.

 For anyone who manages their Microsoft training, this MCSA training can be used for 70-767 and 70-768 exam prep, on-boarding new BI professionals, or as part of a team training plan.